VFIO Internals

 struct vfio_iommu {

-struct rb_root dma_list; /* interval tree of vfio_dma */
+struct rb_root dma_list; /* rb-tree of vfio_dma, overlap-searched by IOVA */

 struct iommu_domain *domain;